Title Assistant Professor | Chair of Illustration

 Degree BFA, Cleveland Institute of Art, 1998

-Lincoln Adams has worked for nearly 20 years as an illustrator, storyboard artist and designer.
+Lincoln Adams has worked for 20 years as an illustrator, storyboard artist and designer.
 His projects have included magazines, television shows, character design, book covers, and greeting cards and was selected to the 47th Annual Society of Illustrators West Show in Los Angeles.

 Lincoln moves fluidly back and forth between traditional, tactile mediums and digital mediums to execute ideas— often times incorporating both within a piece.
 A firm believer that the traditional informs the digital, he continues training and experimenting in both.
 Lincoln's primary tactile mediums include oils, wax crayon and colored pencil, and monoprints.
 His digital expertise includes the use of the Cintiq via Photoshop and InDesign, and Storyboard Pro.